 Cecil

-The 63-mile multi-use Montour Trail system occupies the right of way of the former Montour Railroad and Peters Creek Branch of the Pennsylvania Railroad between Coraopolis and Clairton in suburban Pittsburgh, making it one of the nation’s longest non-motorized suburban rail-trails.
-The trail connects with Pittsburgh International Airport, the Panhandle Trail, and the Great Allegheny Passage that stretches over 330 miles from Pittsburgh to Washington, D.C.
+The 63-mile multi-use Montour Trail system follows the route of the former Montour Railroad and Peters Creek Branch of the Pennsylvania Railroad between Coraopolis and Clairton in suburban Pittsburgh, making it one of the nation’s longest non-motorized suburban rail-trails.
+The trail connects with Pittsburgh International Airport, the Panhandle Trail, and the Great Allegheny Passage that stretches more than 330 miles from Pittsburgh to Washington, D.C.

 10. Jakes Rocks Epic Mountain Bike Trail System